microsoft/hands-on-lab-redis/docs/workshop.md

 ### Setup APIM Cache Policy globally

 Now that you have your Azure Cache for Redis connected to your APIM, you need to configure it to use it.
-To do this, you will use a policy.
+To do this, you will use policy.

 <div class="task" data-title="Tasks">